arduino/help-center-content/content/Education and Kits/Certification/Take-an-Arduino-Certification-exam.md

 id: 4405108078354
 ---

 Arduino Certification is an online exam that provides official certification on your knowledge of Arduino-related electronics, programming, and physical computing.
-Learn how to purchase and take the exam.
 Learn how to purchase, activate, and start your exam.

 ---

 ## Purchase an exam activation code

 To attempt the exam, you need an exam activation code.

+> [!IMPORTANT]
+> Each activation code is valid for exactly one exam attempt.

 Exam codes can be purchased individually or as part of a bundle: